-Cystatin B is a kidney injury biomarker.
+IDEXX Cystatin B is a kidney injury biomarker indicated for use in domestic cats and dogs presenting for non-wellness veterinary care.
 Unlike the functional biomarkers creatinine and SDMA that reflect changes in glomerular filtration rate, cystatin B concentrations increase when there is acute and/or active injury to renal tubular epithelial cells.
+Cystatin B concentrations may increase when there is subclinical injury that is not reflected with changes in functional biomarkers